 Sexual Dreams

-These dreams may reflect underlying patterns in the dreamer’s sex life or symbolize a desire for unification of different aspects of the self.
+In dreams, sexual experiences can represent underlying patterns in one's waking sex life or symbolize a desired reunification of different aspects of oneself.

 -